-Kelly Fisher, MS, RD, LD
+Kelly Fisher, DCN, RD, CSP, LD

 Kelly holds board certification as a specialist in pediatric nutrition (CSP) and has expertise in pediatric gastrointestinal disorders and diseases.
 Her previous work experience includes community nutrition in the Women, Infant and Child (WIC) Program and the Extended Food and Nutrition Education Program (EFNEP), clinical nutrition (both adult and pediatric), and in the outpatient and long-term care settings.

 Kelly’s primary teaching responsibilities have included Intro to Nutrition, and Contemporary Issues in Nutrition labs.
 In 2017, she was a recipient of the Commission on Dietetic Registration (CDR) Doctoral Scholarship, the Rutgers School of Health Professions (SHP) Nutrition Scholarship, and the Rutgers University Champions Endowed Scholarship. kelly serves as the Coordinator for Supervised Practice Experiences for the TCU Coordinated Program in Dietetics.